mongodb/mongo-ruby-driver/README.md

 is officially supported.
 Customers should use the most recent driver release in their applications.

-All development happens on the master branch, including new features, minor improvements and bug fixes.
-Feature branches are created from the master branch, and are created when the corresponding feature release is created.

 ## Running Tests

 Please refer to [spec/README.md](spec/README.md) for instructions on how